scholz-lab/PharaGlow/README.md

 * minimalDuration (frames)- filters out worm trajectories that are shorter than this.

 #### Parameters for pharynx feature extraction
- * widthStraight - how wide is a worm for the straightened image
+ * widthStraight (px) - how wide is a worm for the straightened image
- * pad - crops a boundary around a worm for image analysis. this helps when the mask is a bit too small.
+ * pad (px) - crops a boundary around a worm for image analysis. this helps when the mask is a bit too small.
- * nPts - how many points along the centerline are we measuring.
+ * nPts (integer >= ??) - how many points along the centerline are we measuring.
 This should relate to the typical length of a worm
+ * linewidth () - TO EDIT

 ### Batch running multiple files with the same parameters
 (Based on the module papermill for running jupyter notebooks with many parameters).
-* Edit the notebooks/runBatch,py to the appropriate locations and parameter files.
-It will analyze a dataFolder where multiple folders of tifffiles are located. eg. a dataFolder containing 3 movies in subfolder1, subfolder2, subfolder3
+* Edit the notebooks/runBatch.py to the appropriate locations and parameter files.
+It will analyze a dataFolder where multiple folders of tiff files are located. eg. a dataFolder containing 3 movies in subfolder1, subfolder2, subfolder3
 * The code that will be run is called notebooks/BatchRunTemplate.ipynb.
 This is functionally  the same as the code in notebook/RunningPharaglowParallel.ipynb